vocdoni/common-client-libs/backup/readme.md

 ## Translation guide

+The translation files **should never lose keys**, otherwise people trying to recover old backups won't see the proper translations (instead, they would see the keys i.e. `STUFFED_TOY`).

+### Translations upgrade from weblate

 First, set up the weblate remote repo:
 `git remote add weblate https://hosted.weblate.org/git/vocdoni/backup-questions/`

 The translation flow is an iterative loop that looks like:
 - Lock the weblate repository